SkylerBurger/original_cropyble/README.md

-# Text to Crop
+# Cropyble

 **Author**: Skyler Burger
 **Version**: 2.0.0

 ## Overview
-This project uses optical character recognition (OCR) to create a record of the text within an image and stores it in a Cropable object.
-Calls can then be made to the Cropable object to generate output images that are crops of the original image that contain the search query.
+Cropyble is a module that allows a user to create a cropped image by simply searching an image for text.
+This module utilizes optical character recognition (OCR) from Google by way of pytesseract.
+Currently, input images will need to be of printed text and not handwriting for Cropyble to work properly.

 ## Getting Started
+### Linux
 - Clone this repo to your machine with `git clone https://github.com/SkylerBurger/text_to_crop.git`
 - Install tesseract on your machine with `sudo apt-get install tesseract-ocr`
 - Create a Python virtual environment from within the top-level directory of this repo with `pipenv shell`